UCAS code

 People are not born criminals.
-On this course, you’ll explore how human relationships and social structures influence behaviour.
+On this course, you’ll explore sociology, crime and how human relationships and social structures influence behaviour.
 You’ll discover how power dynamics and inequalities create crime.
 And you’ll see people who break and enforce the law in a new light.

 With many diverse options to choose from, you can tailor this BSc (Hons) Sociology with Criminology degree around topics that fascinate you – from identity issues, such as race and sexuality, to issues of experience, such as happiness, gang crime or serial killing.